Stylback/home-server/README.md

 __NOTE__: The spaces before Hostname, Port and User are required!

-Save and exit, you can now connect to your server by running `ssh _alias_`.
+Save and exit, you can now connect to your server by running `ssh alias`.

 ### Part 3: Generating and using SSH-keys

-On the client, run `ssh-keygen -t ed25519 -C "_comment_"`, replacing _comment_ with some information to help you remember what the key is used for.
+On the client, run `ssh-keygen -t ed25519 -C "comment"`, replacing _comment_ with some information to help you remember what the key is used for.

 You will be prompted for a name, you can chose a custom name or accept the default `id_ed2559` by pressing enter.
 You will also be prompted for a passphrase, enter a passphrase (_recommended!_) or press enter.

-This will have created a keypair, one public key names _keyname.pub_ and one private key just named _keyname_.
+This will create a keypair, one public key names _keyname.pub_ and one private key just named _keyname_.
 You can verify this by running `cd ~/.ssh` followed by `ls -la`.

 Now lets copy the __public__ key to our server.
 On the client, run `ssh-copy-id -i ~/.ssh/keyname.pub alias`, replacing the _keyname_ and _alias_ with whatever you chose earlier.